Rachid Hourizi

 Thomas & Company

-Anthony Thomas is the Chair of the Institute of Coding’s Finance Advisory Board.
-He is also Principal at Thomas & Company [accountants and tax advisers].
+Anthony is the Chair of the Institute of Coding’s Finance Advisory Board.
+He was Principal at Thomas & Company [accountants and tax advisers], and has now retired from this role.
 His additional experience includes: Council Member, Chartered Institute of Taxation [CIOT] (2002/17), President, CIOT (2011/12); Chairman, Low Incomes Tax Reform Group (2012/17).
 President, Association of Taxation Technicians [ATT] (2001/02).
 Past Council Member, ACCA and ATT.
 Council Member, Tax Advisers Europe and Adviser to the Executive Board.
 Chairman, Governing Body, Lawrence Sheriff School (2007/17) and Governor, Rugby School (2017/19).
 Trustee, Coventry Medical Society.
 Master, Worshipful Company of Tax Adviser (2015/16) and Court Member.

 Martin Williams